fthdgn/chrome_organize_windows_tabs/README.md

   Sort tabs on target windows according to tab url alphabetically.
 * Close tabs from this domain:
   Closes all tabs with same domain.
+* Move tabs from this domain to this window
+  Moves tabs from same domain with the selected tab's domain to current window.

 Default extension icon action is "Merge windows and sort tabs".
 This can be changed from options page.